VoidRunner87/mydu_pve_mod/Documentation/RunningLocally.md

 # Running the Mod Code on Local PC

+This is ONLY if you're running the CODE locally.
+Not the image on your local env.

 Expose these ports on your docker compose.
 Below is my docker compose for reference:

 ```yaml